cumtdsw/j2se/README.md

 j2se
 ====

-here is my all practice projects.
+There are my practice projects about java standard.

-open them with eclipse.
+open them with maven.